 vial and shake well till the contents dissolve.

-clear and ready for injection.
-Froth and undissolved particles,
+ready for injection.
+Froth and undissolved particles if any

-- For the second and subsequent injections, you will have
+- For the second and subsequent injection you will have

-add 10 ml sterile water for injection to the serum vial and
+10 ml sterile water for Injections to the serum vial and

-rotate it between the palms of your hands until
+rotate in between the palms of your hands until the serum is